pwr-Solaar/Solaar/docs/devices.md

 For mice, the DPI column specifies if the mouse's sensitivity is fixed (`-`), can only be read (`R`), or can be read and changed by Solaar (`R/W`).

-If your device works with Solaar, but its supported features are not correctly specified here, please open an issue on the [Solaar github repository][solaar] with the pleasant news.

 ### Adding new receivers and devices

 Adding a new receiver requires knowing whether the receiver is a regular